kimgiangheadhunter/kimgiangheadhunter/README.md

 - 🌱 I’m currently working as an Recruitment Consultant at DigiSource which is an headhunting agency specialized in recruiting IT/Sales/MKT positions.
 - 💞️ I’m happy to meet you guys and consult you if you need help
-- 📫 Feel free to contact me: https://www.linkedin.com/in/kimgiangbusiness  if you want to find a job
+- 📫 Feel free to contact me: https://www.linkedin.com/in/kimgiangbusiness  if you want to find a job Phone/Zalo/WhatsApp/Telegram: +84 768 975 267
+Email: giang.nguyen.recruitment@gmail.com.
+Let’s connect and explore how I can assist you in your recruitment journey!